Chart Color Schemes

 Westmead has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 50 such projects that could impact this particular area.
-Notable projects include the Westmead Health Precinct Redevelopment, Westmead Health and Innovation District, Integrated Mental Health Complex Westmead, and The Children's Hospital at Westmead Redevelopment.
-The following list details those projects likely to be most relevant.
+The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 50 such projects that could impact the area.
+Notable ones include the Westmead Health Precinct Redevelopment, Westmead Health and Innovation District, Integrated Mental Health Complex Westmead, and The Children's Hospital at Westmead Redevelopment.
+A detailed list of these projects is provided below for further reference.

 Professional plan users can use the search below to filter and access additional projects.